-Stockholders present or represented and entitled to vote on a matter at the meeting or any adjournment thereof will be entitled to one vote on such matter for each share of the Common Stock of the Company held by them of record at the close of business on December 15, 1995, which is the record date for determining the stockholders entitled to notice of and to vote at such meeting or any adjournment thereof.
+Stockholders present or represented and entitled to vote on a matter at the meeting or any adjournment thereof will be entitled to one vote on such matter for each share of the Common Stock of the Company held by them of record at the close of business on December 13, 1996, which is the record date for determining the stockholders entitled to notice of and to vote at such meeting or any adjournment thereof.
 Voting on all matters, including the election of Directors, will be by voice vote or by show of hands.
-The number of shares of Common Stock of the Company outstanding on December 15, 1995 was 13,633,953.
+The number of shares of Common Stock of the Company outstanding on December 13, 1996 was 13,075,595.
 PRINCIPAL STOCKHOLDERS AND HOLDINGS OF MANAGEMENT

-At December 15, 1995, the only person known to the Company to be a beneficial owner of more than 5% of the \$5.00 par value Common Stock of the Company (the Common Stock) was as follows:
+At December 13, 1996, the only persons known to the Company to be beneficial owners of more than 5% of the \$5.00 par value Common Stock of the Company (the Common Stock) were as follows:

-NAME AND ADDRESS OF BENEFICIAL OWNER NUMBER OF SHARES AND NATURE OF BENEFICIAL OWNERSHIP

-PERCENT OF COMMON STOCK OUTSTANDING

-Bassett Employee Savings/ Retirement Plan B. M. Brammer, Trustee Bassett, Virginia 24055 977,847(1)
+NAME AND ADDRESS OF BENEFICIAL OWNER NUMBER OF SHARES AND NATURE OF BENEFICIAL OWNERSHIP PERCENT OF COMMON STOCK OUTSTANDING Bassett Employee Savings/ Retirement Plan D. W. Miller, Trustee Bassett, Virginia 24055 999,517(1) 7.54% Pioneering Management Corporation 60 State Street Boston, Massachusetts 02109 1,255,100(2) 9.60%

-(1) In his capacity as Trustee, B. M. Brammer, Executive Vice President-Finance and Treasurer of the Company, has sole voting and dispositive power over these shares.
+- (1) In his capacity as Trustee, D. W. Miller, Vice President of the Company, has sole voting and dispositive power over these shares. - (2) The information concerning beneficial ownership has been provided to the Company by Pioneering Management Corporation (Pioneering).
+Pioneering has sole voting power over all of these shares, sole dispositive power over 270,000 shares and shared dispositive power over 985,100 shares.

-The following table sets forth, as of December 15, 1995, information as to the beneficial ownership of the Common Stock by all Directors and executive officers of the Company as a group and by the named Executive Officers who are not also nominees as Directors.
+The following table sets forth, as of December 13, 1996, information as to the beneficial ownership of the Common Stock by all Directors and executive officers of the Company as a group and by the named Executive Officers who are not also nominees for Directors.
 Information with respect to the beneficial ownership of the Common Stock by Robert H. Spilman, Glenn A. Hunsucker and the other nominees for Directors is contained in the table under "Election of Directors."